ksel8/ksel8/README.md

 - 👋 Hi, I’m @ksel8
+- 🐥 Founder of Digital Chick
 - 🙋 I’m interested in web development, specifically with Angular
-- 🌱 I’m currently learning NestJS
+- 🌱 I’m currently learning Vue.js
 - 💞️ I’m looking to collaborate on open source project which can help people
-- 📫 You can reach me on Angular Nation as Kévin Selen
+- 📫 You can reach me on kevselen@gmail.com

 <!---
 ksel8/ksel8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.